sakrament/sakrament-epub-reader/README.md

 A tool for converting textual epub books to a set of mp3 files via Sakrament's TTS engine.

+The project was made for ["Belarusian society of the visually impaired"](https://beltiz.by/) to help visually impaired people read (listen to) Belarusian texts.

 ## Make Windows distribution

 * Use Windows 7 SP 1 (32 bit)